A Taste of China: Sichuan Cuisine with Paul Young

 - Stir in Sichuan Mala Hot Oil.
 Taste and adjust for spiciness.

-- Adjust seasoning: add soy sauce to increase saltiness, drizzle in more Mala Hot oil for heat, stir in Kitchen bouquet for color (if desired).
+- Adjust seasoning: add soy sauce to increase saltiness, drizzle in more Mala Hot oil for heat, and stir in the Kitchen Bouquet for color (if desired).

 - Carefully stir in tofu cubes (try not to break the cubes).